In-mould labelling: Principles

 In-mould labelling (IML) was initially designed for blow molding, though developments using injection molding or thermoforming with reel-fed systems have increased the efficiency of the labelling process.
-The original concept involves coating the reverse side of the label with a heat seal layer, followed by a substrate material in which heat resistant ink is applied to.
+The original concept involves coating the reverse side of the label with a heat seal layer, followed by a substrate material which heat resistant ink is applied to.
 A heat resistant coating of lacquer is then applied.
 This process eliminates the need to flame treat the bottles prior to labelling in order to achieve adequate adhesion.
 Initially, paper was used as the label substrate to which the heat reactive adhesive was applied.
 In more recent times polyolefin substrates have been employed, such as Polyart from Arjobex Synthetic Papers.
 This creates the advantage that scrap polyethylene and polypropylene bottles produced in the molding process can be recycled, without the need for label removal prior to recycling.

 Labelling

 There are several techniques for conducting the in-mould labelling process.
 Vacuum and compressed air can be used to handle the labels, also static electricity can be used.
 Electrostatic charging electrodes charge a label while it is being transferred to the moulding machine, so that when the label is placed on the tool and released by the labelling robot, it will wrap itself onto the tool.
 Most robot systems for placement of labels are not required for specific moulding machines and can be used with up to date presses with fast clamping systems.

 Labels may be paper or a similar material to the moulded product.
 Polypropylene or polystyrene is commonly used as label material, with a thickness of 15 to 40 micrometres.
-In some Asian countries, such as (Taiwan), (Laos), (Cambodia), (Myanmar) and (Thailand), IML is called differently from Westerners.
-In the large plastic industry group of GIFFINDEX (Thailand), IML with a size of 20 microns has been called (Foil In Mold) since 1998 until now, causing most Asian business operators to call it (Foil In Mold).
-(Label) or (Film), so IML industry operators in the region need to learn more other names.
 Cavitated label material is also used.
 This is a sandwich material, having a spongy layer bonded between two very thin solid layers.
 An advantage of cavitated film is better conformance to small-radius curves on a product.
 Laminated film can be used to decorate products, yielding high wear-resistance.
 This type of film has the printed surface protected by a second layer of film, with a thickness of 30 or 40 micrometres.
 Products using this type of label might include picnic-ware, mouse-mats, or internal automotive components.